Intelligent SQL Server and VMware Performance Monitoring Software - Database Performance Analyzer

 In your environment, it sounds like another wildcard is VMware.
 With physical servers we knew the hardware resources.
 If the hardware changes, we knew about it because there was some sort of outage.
 The same is true with the SQL database load.
 We know our SQL Servers, the general processing schedule and the unique application needs, so the general load placed on the servers and storage was fairly consistent with both direct attached storage and SANs.
 But what happens when a VMware guest supporting our SQL Server moves to a new host?
 How do we know if the existing guests and new guest will not impact one another?
 What do we do?

 These types of challenges are common at many organizations.
-To address these needs, I would like to introduce Database Performance Analyzer from SolarWinds to give you insight into both your Microsoft SQL Server and VMware performance.
+To address these needs, I would like to introduce Database Performance Analyzer from SolarWinds providing insight into both Microsoft SQL Server and VMware performance.
 Database Performance Analyzer focuses on measuring wait times impacting the end user experience.
 Wait time data is collected in a low impact, agentless manner to address real time and historical issues with meaningful correlation and drill down.
 SQL Server and VMware performance monitoring data is consolidated to have a single view of the actionable items across the enterprise for physical, virtualized and infrastructure in the cloud to ensure high performance.
-Let's check out what functionality Database Performance Analyzer has to offer for SQL Server and VMware performance monitoring, which is part of the SolarWinds Orion platform.
+Let's check out what functionality Database Performance Analyzer has to offer for SQL Server and VMware performance monitoring, which can be integrated into the SolarWinds Orion Platform.

 SQL Server Performance Monitoring

 Database Performance Analyzer provides a seamless view of your database environment across physical, virtual and cloud infrastructure to understand resource usage.
 The main Database Performance Analyzer dashboard has two sections.
 First, is a prioritized overview of the environment and the second is a listing of servers based on the database platform.
-The top portion of the interface provides a priority list of servers experiencing issues related to Wait Time, Queries, CPU, Memory, Disk Space and Sessions.
+The top portion of the interface provides a priority list of servers experiencing issues related to Wait Time, Queries, CPU, Memory, Disk Space and Sessions as well as flagging which instances have triggered an alert.
 When you click on any of the critical or warning icons in these sections, you can see the servers experiencing these issues and begin to research the issues.
 The bottom portion of the interface lists all of the servers.
 The servers are grouped based on database platform with the ability to see any issues related to Waits, Queries, CPU, Memory, Storage IOPS or Sessions.
 When you click on any of the issues, you go directly to the server with the issue to begin the analysis.
 Another key point is the Action drop down in the middle of the second interface.
 With this interface you can immediately navigate to the Current Activity, Virtual Machine Layers, Resources, Logs, Options and more.

 After clicking on any of the server names from the main Database Performance Analyzer dashboard, you have the ability to slice the performance data based on Top SQL Statements, Wait Times, Programs, Databases, Machines, Database Users, Files, Drives or Query Plans.
 Once you have sliced the data to identify the performance issue you are trying to resolve, you can see the wait times associated with the code, the offending code as well as recommendations to correct the code based on the high wait type.
 This intuitive graphical interface enables you to quickly identify issues and get recommendations to correct the issue minimizing the impact to the organization.